 …But Provide New Opportunities for Imagination

 When you do something unusual – travelling by plane, a day out at the fair – use this as an opportunity to add new options to their play.
 And encourage them to mix it up!
 What would a lion dentist sound like?
 How would a wizard build a treehouse?
 The sky’s the limit!

 We know it can be difficult to come up with new creative activity ideas for children.
-If you’re finding yourself stuck reusing the same activities each week, our International Nanny Academy has several certified courses where you can learn new ways to improve your approach to childcare and advance your career as a nanny.
+If you’re finding yourself stuck reusing the same activities each week, our International Nanny Institute has several certified courses where you can learn new ways to improve your approach to childcare and advance your career as a nanny.